-- The student is seeking counseling services to meet imposed legal requirements, such as conditions of probation, child custody arrangements, or court-ordered anger management or substance abuse treatment.
+- A student is seeking counseling services to meet imposed legal requirements, such as conditions of probation, child custody arrangements, or court-ordered anger management or substance abuse treatment.

-- The student requires assessment for legal documentation or for disability accommodations.
+- Students require assessment for legal documentation or for disability accommodations.

 - The student meets the criteria for substance dependence and/or is in need of medical detoxification.

-- The student is suffering from a long-standing eating disorder with no period of remission, or one that poses a medical danger.
+- A student is suffering from a long-standing eating disorder with no period of remission, or one that poses a medical danger.

 - The student presents a danger to self or others that cannot be remediated by outpatient intervention.

-- The student presents with evidence or risk of progressive deterioration in mental or emotional functioning which requires intensive intervention.
+- Students present with evidence or risk of progressive deterioration in mental or emotional functioning which requires intensive intervention.